THE

 Additionally, subscribers are encouraged to continue participating in NPS even after shifting sectors, a process known as Inter Sector Shifting (ISS).
 This continuity is facilitated under the All Citizens Model, ensuring individuals can seamlessly maintain their retirement savings and benefits across different employment sectors.

-NPS Withdrawal Rules Related to the Death of Government Employees
+NPS Withdrawal Rules for Government Employees in Case of Death

 New NPS Withdrawal Rule 2023